What Is Diabetic Retinopathy?

 If the vitreous has become too clouded with blood to clear on its own, a procedure called a vitrectomy may be recommended.
 In this technique, the vitreous is drained and replaced with a clear, artificial solution.
 An immediate improvement in sight is noted in about 70% of cases.

 Retinal detachment occurs when the transparent layer of the retina separates from the pigment layer.
 As the cones and rods contained in the transparent layer are lifted away, vision becomes darkened and distorted.
 Complete detachment leads to complete loss of vision.

 Reattachment surgery is done under general anesthesia.
 First, retinal breaks will be located and frozen using cryotherapy.
 Next, the vitreous fluid is drained from behind the transparent layer.
-Finally, a silicon band is wrapped around the eye to indent it and push the transparent and pigment layers back into contact with each other.
+Finally, a silicone band is wrapped around the eye to indent it and push the transparent and pigment layers back into contact with each other.
 The scar tissue, which forms in the frozen areas, reattaches the layers.

 If you have diabetes, your eyes are almost certain to be affected.
 Early detection and diagnosis of diabetic retinopathy are important if good vision is to be maintained.
 As there are no symptoms in the early stages, regular checkups by an eye care professional are vital.